 Already started on your UTQ portfolio but unable to complete it this academic year?

 If you are unable to complete your portfolio this academic year according to the 'old' method, you can take what you've already done with you when continuing in the new working method.
-You do not have to start over when switching to the new working method.
-More information on how this works will be published on this page as soon as possible.
+You do not have to start over when switching to the new working method and, if you choose to do so, you can sign up to participate in the pilots.

 Course offering by Education Support